Every type of music has aspects that make them unique, but making music with dance has a few things that make it stand alone.

-Be unafraid to fail.
+Dance musicians need to be unafraid of failure.
 Dancers are taking risks and failing daily.
 You must do the same in order to give them what they need.
 You can no longer be afraid of failure or trying to avoid it.
 In order to be a successful dance musician, you have to be able to throw out all the ways of evaluating success or failure you’ve learned your whole life in other musical situations.
 I have found that sometimes the music that seemed "wrong" to me (using my old ways of evaluating) was enthusiastically appreciated by the dancers, because it was "right" for the energy in that space, at that moment.

 A dance musician must treat their playing with gravity, however simple or uninteresting it may seem to them.
 This means a shift of focus from executing the skill of playing music to making music for a moment.